'Dead end': German cardinal offers to quit over church abuse - WTMJ

 Marx himself has not been implicated in any of the investigative reports to date, but he said all members of the hierarchy shared blame for the failures.
 A report is expected this summer about the handling of sexual abuse cases in Marx’s archdiocese, German news agency dpa reported.

-In his letter to the pope, Marx said that his offer to resign could be seen as “a personal signal for a new beginning, for a new awakening of the Church, not only in Germany.”
+“My impression is that we are at a ‘dead end’ which, and this is my paschal hope, also has the potential of becoming a ‘turning point,'” Marx wrote the pope, saying he hoped his offer to resign would be seen as a signal for a new beginning, “for a new awakening of the Church, not only in Germany.”

-“I would like to show that not the ministry is in the foreground but the mission of the Gospel,” he added.
+Marx later told reporters that he wasn’t tired of being a bishop, but believed someone had to personally take responsibility for the abuse scandal so that the church can be reformed.

+“I am convinced that there will be a new epoch of Christianity, there’s no question about it,” he said.
+“But this can only happen … if the church renews itself and learns from this crisis.”

+Marx said he sees a danger that the abuse issue will only be dealt with in a purely administrative way, which is not enough.

+“It’s about the overall renewal and reform of the church.
+This belongs together,” he said.

-Marx’s offer to resign was an extraordinary gesture and laid bare the credibility crisis that the sexual abuse scandal created in Germany, as it has in other countries.
-To try to recover that credibility, Marx has spearheaded a process of reform and debate with the powerful German laity to address the structural problems that contributed to abuse being allowed to fester unchecked for decades.
+Marx’s offer to resign was an extraordinary gesture and laid bare the credibility crisis that the scandal created in Germany, as it has in other countries.
+To try to recover that credibility, Marx has spearheaded a process of reform and debate with the powerful German laity to address some of the structural problems that contributed to the crisis.

 But the so-called “Synodal Path” has sparked fierce resistance inside Germany and out, primarily from conservative bishops and priests opposed to opening any debate on issues such as priestly celibacy, women’s role in the church and homosexuality.

-Resistance has also come from the Vatican and bishops outside Germany, including culture warriors in the United States who have broken with church protocol to pen essays critical of the reform process under way in Germany.
+Resistance has also come from the Vatican and bishops outside Germany, including culture warriors in the United States who have broken with church protocol to pen essays critical of the German reform process.

-In his letter, Marx made no mention of his status as a member of Francis’ kitchen cabinet, a group of cardinal advisers who have been meeting regularly to draft a new reform of the Vatican hierarchy and who advise the pontiff on other matters.
+In his resignation letter, Marx made no mention of his status as a member of Francis’ kitchen cabinet, a group of cardinals who advise the pope, or his role as head of the Vatican’s Council of the Economy, a group of experts who oversee the Vatican’s finances.

-The head of a powerful laypersons’ organization, the Central Committee of German Catholics, or ZdK, said he was “deeply shocked” by the cardinal’s offer.
+The head of a powerful laypersons’ organization, the Central Committee of German Catholics, or ZdK, said he was “deeply shocked” by the cardinal’s offer to resign.

 “The wrong person is leaving,” ZdK President Thomas Sternberg told Germany’s Rheinische Post newspaper.
 “What Marx did for ecumenical Christianity, for the Synodal Path and also when it comes to the processing of sexual abuse (revelations) is very important.”